KeyboardDabbler/keyboardDabbler.com/content/blog/from-static-to-dynamic.md

 ---
-title: "Launching my New Personal Website"
+title: "From Static to Dynamic - Launching my New Personal Website"
 description: "A look at the journey from a static HTML/CSS website to a dynamic, reactive personal website built with NuxtJS and VueJS, showcasing the latest web development practices."
 publishedAt: "2023-02-02"
 aside: false